Information about attorneys can also be found on employer websites.

 Westlaw (fields) and Lexis (segments) allow the researcher to search case law specifically by attorney or firm name.
 On Westlaw, use the Advanced Search option after pre-selecting Cases.
 Then type the attorney or firm's name in the Attorney field.
 Or, use the appropriate connector (AT).
 For example, if searching for John Smith, type AT("john smith") into the search box.
 You can use the same connector on Lexis: ATTORNEY("john smith").

 Bloomberg's Litigation Analytics allows you to research law firms.
-Select Litigation & Dockets and then Litigation Analytics.
+Select Litigation and then Litigation Analytics.
 Here's an example:

-Westlaw Edge Litigation Analytics allows you to research attorneys and law firms.
-Select Litigation Analytics from Specialty Areas under Content Types.
-Then select Litigation Analytics and then Attorneys or Law Firms from the drop down menu.
-Type in the name of the attorney or law firm you'd like to research.
+Westlaw's Litigation Analytics allow you to research attorneys and law firms.
+Scroll down to Litigation Analytics under Key Features Areas and select either Attorneys or Law Firms.
+Enter the name of the lawyer or firm you'd like to research.
+Here are some examples of the information available: